Looking for some actually helpful Epcot tips and secrets? We took our time to create this guide and it’s full of some of our best stuff!

 Guests with specific food allergies should note which dining locations will accommodate you.
 While most places will have menu items that naturally fit the bill, we’ve listed the ones that expressly provide allergy-friendly options.

-For lunch, try these quick service options: Liberty Inn in the American Adventure Pavilion or Electric Umbrella in Future World.
-Both have extensive menus that include allergy-friendly options for Gluten/Wheat, Egg, Fish/Shellfish, Milk, Peanut/Tree Nut, and Soy allergies.
+For lunch, try the Electric Umbrella in Future World.
+It has an extensive menu that includes allergy-friendly options for Gluten/Wheat, Egg, Fish/Shellfish, Milk, Peanut/Tree Nut, and Soy allergies.

 For dinner, go to Coral Reef in the Seas pavilion, Le Cellier Steakhouse in Canada, Rose & Crown Dining Room in the United Kingdom, Tutto Italia Ristorante in Italy or Biergarten in Germany.
 Each of these places take dining reservations and offer allergy-friendly menus upon request.